odogono/odogono.github.io/content/posts/introducing-vo-pads/index.md

 location = '50.79°N, 3.65°W'
 tags = ['react', 'vo-pads']
 customcss = 'custom.css'
-description = 'I done built a thing'
+description = 'The experiment that snow-balled'
 +++

 This week I finally [got my project](https://vo.odgn.net) into a state where I could show the outside world and talk about it a little.